Martin Kaut: Colorado Avalanche

 Approaching the off-season with the 2020–21 delayed North American season, Kaut remained in the Czech Republic, loaned by the Colorado Avalanche to resume playing with former club, HC Dynamo Pardubice of the ELH on 12 September 2020.
 In Pardubice's opening home game, Kaut recorded the overtime winner in a 3–2 victory over HC Plzeň on 20 September 2020.
 Concentrating on playing a two-way physical game, Kaut recorded 1 point in 4 games before the season was paused due to the rising continuance of the COVID pandemic in the Czech Republic.
 With his initial loan agreement set to expire in early November and with the need to continue to play, Kaut was reassigned by the Avalanche, leaving Dynamo Pardubice to join Swedish HockeyAllsvenskan club, Modo Hockey, on 26 October 2020.
 Kaut recorded a goal and an assist through his first 4 games with Modo before suffering injury.
 In returning to health, Kaut played 8 games in total collecting 5 points, before his loan was ended and he returned to North America to prepare for training camp with the Avalanche.

-Approaching his fifth year within the Avalanche organization in the season, Kaut failed to make the opening night roster and was familiarly re-assigned after clearing waivers to AHL affiliate, the Colorado Eagles.
+Approaching his fifth year within the Avalanche organization in the 2022–23 season, Kaut failed to make the opening night roster and was familiarly reassigned after clearing waivers to AHL affiliate, the Colorado Eagles.
 He was soon recalled to the Avalanche due to a spate of injuries and appeared in a career high 27 games in registering just 1 goal and 3 points in a depth forward role.

 San Jose Sharks

 On 25 January 2023, while on assignment with the Eagles, Kaut's tenure with the Avalanche ended as he was traded alongside Jacob MacDonald to the San Jose Sharks in exchange for Matt Nieto and fellow 2018 first-round pick, Ryan Merkley.
-He was immediately re-assigned to the Sharks AHL affiliate, the San Jose Barracuda.
+He was immediately reassigned to the Sharks AHL affiliate, the San Jose Barracuda.